trevorbecker/rackspace-how-to/content/dedicated-hosting/firewall-manager-v2-object-groups.md

 ### Why should I use an Object-group?

 With the example above, you can easily see the organizational and readability impact object-groups can have on a Cisco firewall's running configuration.
-Remember, the easier a firewall's configuration is to read and modify, the chances for a misconfiguration are reduced, and the quicker it can be troubleshot when issues arise.
+Remember, the easier a firewall's running configuration is to read and modify, the chances for a misconfiguration are reduced, and the quicker it can be troubleshot when issues arise.

 ### Object-groups in the Firewall Manager v2